Doregon/tnpsh-wiki/cfw-hfw-mfw/ps3hen/README.md

 ## For some 25xx, all 3xxx, and newer models, PS3HEN is where to look if you want homebrew on your console.

-PS3HEN isn't a full jailbreak, because you won't have access to a certain part of the system required to have a full-blown CFW, which neans you cannot do the following to your console with HEN:
+PS3HEN isn't a full jailbreak, because you won't have access to a certain part of the system required to have a full-blown CFW, which means you cannot do the following to your console with HEN:

 * Use Linux
 * Use Console Control API